 Natural tick repellents:

 Chemical repellents may accumulate in the body of the pet.
-When not used as recommended, the incorrect application may be damaging to the cat’s health over time and can lead to death.
-The active ingredients cannot easily be broken down by the cat’s metabolism.
+When not used as recommended, the incorrect application may have unwanted side effects.
 That is why many cat owners opt for natural tick repellents for cats.
 These include:

 - Raw apple cider vinegar – In addition to the strong scent of vinegar, the apple cedar gives a shine to the cat’s fur.
 This is safe for cats and children.